Kent Dog Training Services

 Specialised Training Services

-• Dog Aggression Training: Helping manage and reduce aggression in dogs, whether it's from fear, territorial instincts, or social issues.
-Programs can include transforming reactivity, with step-by-step support for dogs who bark, lunge, or react to other dogs or people.
+• Dog Aggression Training: Helping manage and reduce aggression in dogs, whether it stems from fear, territorial instincts, or social issues.

-• Resource Guarding - Toy and Food Bowl Aggression: Training to reduce aggression around food and toys, ensuring safe interaction for everyone.
-Using positive, reward-based methods, we help your dog feel secure and relaxed during mealtimes and play.
+• Resource Guarding - Toy and Food Bowl Aggression: Training to reduce aggression around food and toys, ensuring safer interaction for everyone.

-• Overprotective Dog Behaviour: Teaching dogs to reduce aggressive or territorial behaviour with patience, consistency, and positive reinforcement.
-We also offer targeted modules like “Stop Jumping Up” and “It’s Mine – How to Help a Resource Guarding Dog” for specific challenges.
+• Overprotective Dog Behaviour: Teaching dogs to reduce aggressive or territorial behaviour with patience, consistency, and clear structure.

-• Introducing Your Dog to New Family Members: Whether it’s a baby or another dog, we help create smooth introductions to ensure harmony in the home.
-Our structured process helps everyone settle in safely and happily.
+• Introducing Your Dog to New Family Members: Whether it’s a baby or another dog, we help create smoother introductions and better harmony in the home.

-• Autism Assistance Dog Training: Providing specialised training for autism assistance dogs to improve independence, safety, and emotional stability for individuals on the autism spectrum.
+• Autism Assistance Dog Training: Providing specialised training for autism assistance dogs to improve independence, safety, and emotional stability.

 Ready to enjoy a calmer, happier dog?